 Mr. Fornataro also counsels on life sciences and healthcare fraud and abuse issues, including particularly matters governed by the federal Anti-Kickback Statute.
 He assists pharmaceutical, biotechnology, and medical device manufacturers with complex risk analyses, internal reviews and investigations, OIG Advisory Opinion requests, and government audits and investigations.

-Mr. Fornataro is Vice Chair of Arnold & Porter's Pride Affinity Group, and he was selected by the National LGBT Bar Association as one of its 2014 "Best LGBT Lawyers Under 40" for his professional accomplishments and pro bono work for causes of importance to the LGBTQ+ community.
+Mr. Fornataro is Vice Chair of Arnold & Porter's Pride Affinity Group for LGBTQ+ attorneys, and he was selected by the National LGBT Bar Association as one of its 2014 "Best LGBT Lawyers Under 40" for his professional accomplishments and pro bono work for causes of importance to the LGBTQ+ community.